414owen/piq/README.md

 * Add all EXPR parse tree enums to STMT, as all expressions are valid statements.
 * Optimize some units (eg arg parsing) for size, others for speed
 * Maybe all product types should be records?
+* We know the max-depth of the tree after parsing, so all other phases should use fixed size stacks
+* There's something good about C's tagged unions.
+You can slice and dice the enum, and union them.
+  (see types.h, parse_tree.h), that lets you support more cases in certain program stages.
+  For example, when type checking, I have a T_VAR type, but when I'm doing codegen, I need to know what types I have, so my enum doesn't include that.

 ## Thoughts on pointers